DECLARATION MADE AT THE MONCLOA PALACE, OFFICE OF THE PRESIDENCY, ON 14 NOVEMBER 2015

 but they cannot beat us.

-Translation from the Spanish text by Rose Maramba
+Unofficial translation of the Spanish text by Rose Maramba

 Today we have all been hit by the brutal attacks in Paris.
 We Spaniards are familiar with the pain those attacks have caused the French people because we have experienced the same suffering.* That is why in this hour of mourning we would like to tell our French friends that we are with them and that they can count on us, that we feel their tragedy as if it were ours, and that we, together with the democrats of the world, are all united in the defense of our [democratic] values.